alexnder394/RouteAcademyPorjects/README.md

 This project is licensed under the [MIT License](https://opensource.org/license/mit/), so feel free to use, modify, and distribute the code as per the terms specified.

 Thank you for visiting this repository, and I hope you find something useful or inspiring here.
 Happy coding! 😊

----

-*Note: Customize this README.md file as needed, adding project-specific details and updating the repository structure accordingly.*